Making Changes In Your Divorce Order

 A divorce decree carries great weight, providing the terms for the formal conclusion of your marriage.
 But if things change after your decree is final, you or your ex-spouse may want to change some of the terms.

-At The Law Office of Jamie Mitchell, LLC, we can help you respond effectively to situations where changed circumstances may affect the terms of a final divorce settlement.
+At Mitchell Highlander, LLC, we can help you respond effectively to situations where changed circumstances may affect the terms of a final divorce settlement.
 With over a decade of proven experience in divorce law, our firm knows how to protect your interests.

-Call 618-855-9033 to arrange an initial meeting with an experienced lawyer.
-From offices in Maryville and Edwardsville, we serve clients in Madison County and throughout the surrounding area in Illinois.
+Call 618-803-4022 to arrange an initial meeting with an experienced lawyer.
+From offices in Maryville and O’Fallon, we serve clients in Madison County, St. Clair County and Bond County in Illinois.

 When Can A Divorce Order Be Modified?